INSIGHTS

 1. Constrained freedom

-Successful strategic planning demands balancing future-focused planning with a review of today’s current activity.
-Reviewing and stopping activity can be as potent as identifying what needs to be done, freeing up valuable resources and headspace to undertake activities capable of delivering sustainable value and material change.
+Successful strategic activities can be as potent as identifying what needs to be done, freeing up valuable resources and headspace to undertake activities capable of delivering sustainable value and material change.
+When considering any strategy, don’t forget the importance of business planning to guide these choices.

 2. Constrained, creative thinking

 A good strategy is something that those in the organisation can feasibly implement.
-While unconstrained thinking can help address innovation challenges, strategic thinking needs to be framed with constraints, e.g., capital requirements or the cost of market entry.
+While unconstrained thinking can help address innovation challenges, strategic thinking needs to be constrained by factors such as capital requirements or the cost of market entry.
 If you cannot feasibly implement a strategy, your long-term vision and strategy may be muddled.
+Furthermore, integrating Strategy and Business Planning ensures that innovation is actionable and aligned with your business capabilities.

 3. Action and traction

-To execute strategies, organisations need to ensure they have the correct balance of capital, capability, and capacity available to make things happen.
+To execute strategies, organisations need to ensure they have the correlost apital, capability, and capacity available to make things happen.
 Planning for change means identifying what’s required and ensuring it’s available so the organisation can act.
 Without this, a strategy is simply a document that’s likely to end up as a lost file somewhere.
+By combining both strategy and business planning, companies set themselves up for effective action and real traction.